Skillz4Killz/dapi-bench/README.md

 TODO: Insert results, pending because i need to be free for 3-4hrs straight to run this to prevent codespaces from closing terminals due to inactivity.

+## Analysis

+// TODO: Once the benchmarks are complete we can add an analysis to it.

 ## Setup

 1. Create `configs-deno.ts` file and paste the following: